 Lessons take place both indoors and outdoors depending on the topic requirements and the weather at the time.
-Each topic lasts for half a term and is mapped across our curriculum long term plan which is reviewed and amended annually.
+Each topic lasts for half a term and is mapped across our curriculum long term plans.
+Links are made with the learning theme wherever possible.
 The PE curriculum is overseen by the PE subject leader to ensure all statutory requirements are met.

 Class teachers are responsible for passing on information about PE as part of class handover.